 Higher Pay for Some

-The Amazon minimum wage for all U.S. employees is $15/hour.
+The Amazon wage is $17.25/hour.
 That’s higher than the state rate, so this Amazon development brings local diversity and additional job opportunities to an area that’s hungry for continued revitalization.
 More entry-level jobs is a good thing for economic growth!

 The Amazon “Ripple Effect”